MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 ![Swagger Workflow](../media/o16n/api-swagger-workflow.png)

-## Example
+### Full Example

-This example assumes you have the following (all of which are covered in **Part 1**):
+This example assumes you have satisfied the prerequisites, including:
 + You have Autorest as your Swagger code generator installed and you are familiar with it.
 + You've already downloaded the Swagger file containing the core APIs for your version of R Server.
 + You have already generated a Python client library from that Swagger file.

 >[!IMPORTANT]
->This example uses the local `admin` account for authentication.
+>This full example uses the local `admin` account for authentication.
 You should use the credentials and [authentication method](#python-auth) configured by your administrator.

 ```python
 ##################################################